onthelink-nl/scripts/README.md

 # Before you begin
 THESE SCRIPTS ARE MEANT FOR THE CHROMEBOOKS, IF YOU USE IT ON ANOTHER DEVICE THINGS SHOULD STILL WORK BUT THEY MIGHT NOT WORK PROPERLY...

+# SCRIPTS INCOMPATIBLE WITH LINUX (ANY) (SO THEY ARE COMPATIBLE WITH CHROMEOS)
+- The QGIS script

 # =======================================

 <H3 align="center">